Category: Rob Roy Way

 All in all, 2007 was another good walking year for me.
 Unless you lost out in the flooding (and I don't envy anyone who did: hope it all works out all right for them), it would be a travesty to remember 2007 for its sodden summer when we had so much clement weather earlier in the year.
 As it happens, the continual greyness that pervaded nearly all of 2004 remains with me, with 2007's bright spots easily causing me to forget any grey bits.
 The proverbial question of what 2008 will bring does raise its head, as it is wont to do; so also is the realisation that the future is not ours to see (we're probably better off!).
 I never go in for big plans anyway, but that doesn't stop me having ideas in my mind for when the opportunities to explore them arise.
 We'll see what happens...

 Having dispatched my musings on the West Highland Way, I can now recount my wanderings on the last weekend in August, a bank holiday in England but not Scotland; they, like Éire, get theirs at the start of August.
-A Saturday free of driving lessons meant that an excursion was very likely so I returned to Scotland when I saw a promising forecast.
+A Saturday free of driving lessons meant that an excursion was very likely, so I returned to Scotland when I saw a promising forecast.

 I took my leave of the guest house to follow the RRW to Callander.
-It was 10:00 by the time that I began to make progress away from Aberfoyle; this always seems to happen me on these trips: I leave somewhere later than I would have liked.
-From Aberfoyle, it was on to Dounan’s Centre and into more forestry; more RRW waymarks were there to resolve any confusion.
-Views of the Campsies and towards Ben Lomond still pervaded as I headed along the Menteith Hills.
-The forestry track turned into a path that was to take me through open with splendid views before me lit up by the sun.
+It was 10:00 by the time that I began to make progress away from Aberfoyle; this always seems to happen to me on these trips: I leave somewhere later than I would have liked.
+From Aberfoyle, it was on to Dounan's Centre and into more forestry; more RRW waymarks were there to resolve any confusion.
+Views of the Campsie Fells and towards Ben Lomond still pervaded as I headed along the Menteith Hills.
+The forestry track turned into a path that was to take me through open country with splendid views before me lit up by the sun.
 It was after an unnamed lochan that I again found myself with forestry track underfoot.
-That track was to drop me down to the shores of Loch Vennacher with views of Ben Ledi percolating through the trees.
+That track was to drop me down to the shores of Loch Vennacher, with views of Ben Ledi percolating through the trees.

-Callander was the end of my walking for the weekend and I caught a bus from there to Stirling.
-It started to rain as I left: some sort of pathetic fallacy perhaps?
-At Stirling train station, I was in something of a dilemma regarding the next stage of my journey: was I going by Edinburgh or Glasgow?
-It should have been a no brainer; I had a return ticket from Macclesfield to Glasgow.
-Being overcautious me, I had to double check things before plumping for Glasgow.
-I made it to Queen Street station shortly after 17:20 and hot footed it to Central station in a pleasing 10 minutes.
-I’ll keep that in mind for the future.
-I hopped on the 17:40 departure for London Euston and was home by 22:30, having changed in Preston and Manchester on the way south.
-It was a good trip into countryside where I hadn’t been before and I hope to return.
+Since Callander was where I ended my walking for the weekend, I caught a bus from there to Stirling.
+It started to rain as I left: some sort of pathetic fallacy, perhaps?
+At Stirling train station, I was in something of a dilemma regarding the next stage of my journey: was I going via Edinburgh or Glasgow?
+It should have been a no-brainer; I had a return ticket from Macclesfield to Glasgow.
+Being overcautious me, I had to double-check things before plumping for Glasgow.